Adeekonn/BD-Uwuifer/README.md

-# uwuifier Discord Bot Plugin
+# uwuifier Bettr Discord Plugin

 ## Description
 The uwuifier Discord bot plugin is a fun addition to your Discord server.
 It adds a slash command that allows users to uwuify the text they send.
 Uwuify your messages and spread the uwu love!